 So the partition was probably a woolen curtain, leather panel, or other visually dense barrier given the limits of the materials and artisinal culture of that time and place.
 This surah is almost certainly censuring the wives’ personal visibility and interpersonal interaction.
 Traditional accounts (if we accept them) only reinforce this understanding.
 We’ve already witnessed the extreme seclusion of Muhammad’s wives in the story behind Surah an-Nur, in which Aisha’s complete seclusion under a veiled howdah meant that the whole traveling contingent could go for miles without realizing that they had left her behind at their last campsite.

 Furthermore, Muhammad’s wives are never allowed to marry after Muhammad –ever.
 This is something uniquely applied to them.
 They are not like other women.
 They are Mothers to the believers.
 This is ironic from two different directions.
 For one, in a surah where incest laws are being removed from adoptive relationships, the wives –in consequence of their being Muhammad’s– are now made everyone’s adoptive mother and –in parallel consequence– are cordoned off in a way that only incestuous relationships are.
 For two, unlike other relationships where sexual unavailability meant that modesty laws could be relaxed, the wives are put under the most severe modesty regulations of any women.
-The wives really are the exceptions to the rules the Quran has established for it’s adherents, but not in a way that provides them any extra freedoms.
+The wives really are the exceptions to the rules the Quran has established for it’s adherents, but not in a way that provides them any extra freedoms and only provides Muhammad the benefit of stricter privacy.

 Why This Seclusion?